n-west/bl-git-intro/02-cheatsheet-common-commands.md

 ## git push

-Push a branch and its commits to a remote (like Githu)b
+Push a branch and its commits to a remote (like Github)

 ```
 git push REMOTE BRANCH